visit-dav/largedata/adding-data-help.md

 data.
 Users do not requie a GitHub account in order to access data through this link.
 1. Wait for the site to rebuild.
 This usually takes less than a few minutes after your push.

+### A few notes about this repo's Jekyll design

+This repo is using the GitHub *builtin* [minimal](https://pages-themes.github.io/minimal/) theme.
+Because it is a GitHub *builtin* theme, its structure is *hugely* simplified relative to an ordinary, custom *Jekyll* theme based site.
+Nonetheless, this site still uses some portions of a standard, custome *Jekyll* site including the use of Liquid language in some files, the use of the `datarchive` collection and the use of a *layout* specifically for pages of the `datarchive` collection.